Lubytes/ProQuo/README.md

 * Locally installed in the repo (no work)
 * Want work?
 Read this: [AngularJS Tutorial with Rails](https://thinkster.io/angular-rails)

+## When updating
+### When the database changes
+* run "rails db:migrate"
+* if something goes wrong and it still wont work
+  * run "rails db:rest"
+  * then try "rails db:migrate" again.

+### When the addons change (Gemfile related errors)
+* run "bundle install"

 ## Features

 * Coming soon!